mcallegari/qlcplus-docs/pages/01.basics/04.glossary-and-concepts/default.v4.md

 The Chaser function's direction can be reversed.
 The Chaser function can also be set to do an infinite loop, an infinite ping-pong-loop (direction is reversed after each pass) or it can run through just once, in a single-shot mode, after which it terminates by itself.
 If the function is set to loop infinitely, it must be stopped manually.

-As of version 3.3.0, each chaser has its own speed settings:
+Each Chaser has its own speed settings:

 *   **Fade In:** The fade in speed of a step
 *   **Hold:** The hold time of a step